- U Visa Travel: Fingerprints, Visas (Nonimmigrant-U + Immigrant-929), Border Entries (CBP)

 - Referrals to Service Providers: Advocates in the U.S. and Abroad

-Join more than 700 advocates nationwide on the ICWC U Travel and Certifier Database (formerly called Google Docs).
-The new host for the database is called Zoho Creator.
-Instead of two separate Google Docs, all current and new members will have access to the entire database in this one place until the end of the membership year (January 15, 2014).
+Join more than 1,000 advocates nationwide on the ICWC U Visa Zoho Database (formerly called Google Doc).
+The host for the database is called Zoho Creator.
+All members gain access to the entire database through the membership year (January 15th – January 15th).
 The beauty of this resource is that all members can simultaneously edit and view the information.
 Due to the collaborative nature, the information is only as accurate as its participating members make it.

 WHO CAN JOIN

-The ICWC U Travel and Certifier Database is open to advocates who are regularly assisting clients with U visa cases on a long-term basis.
+The ICWC U Visa Zoho Database is open to advocates who are regularly assisting clients with U visa cases on a long-term basis.
 When you request to join, you will confirm your long-term position with your office or organization.
-ICWC recommends that short-term volunteers (e.g. one-semester law clerks, interns, or Pro Bono attorneys taking their first U visa case) either (a) create one email account for all short-term people at non-profit and the staff member request I add that account as a new member (e.g. ICWCvolunteers@gmail.com) or (b) provide your short-term people with a downloaded “Spreadsheet” excel version of the relevant pages from the ICWC U Travel and Certifier Database.
-Then you can provide any necessary updates to the database on their behalf.
+ICWC recommends that short-term volunteers (e.g. one-semester law clerks, interns, or Pro Bono attorneys taking their first U visa case) either (a) create one email account for all short-term people at your location and a staff member request I add that account as a new member (e.g. ICWCvolunteers@gmail.com) or (b) provide your short-term people with a downloaded “Spreadsheet” excel version of the relevant pages from the ICWC U Visa Zoho Database.
+Then the staff member can provide any necessary updates to the database on the intern/volunteer’s behalf.

 RULES FOR PARTICIPATION

-In exchange for access to view and edit the ICWC U Travel and Certifier Database, all members agree to the following:
+In exchange for access to view and edit the ICWC U Visa Zoho Database, all members agree to the following:

 - Use the information from the database only for yourself and your colleagues or pro bono attorneys working directly with your office on your U visa cases.

-- Not share the downloaded version or your username/password for the database with those not listed in item 2, above.
+- Do NOT share the downloaded version or your username/password for the database with those not listed in item 2, above.

 - Notify the administrator if you make or notice errors that you are unable to correct yourself.

-- Allow the administrator up to 7-10 days to respond to your request for membership or information.
+- Allow the administrator up to 7-10 days to respond to either your request for membership or technical assistance.

 HOW TO JOIN